joeryan/tdd-demo/README.md

 - (930e0c5) Started by creating many separate tests.
 - (a3edc9d) Created a stub function to make tests fail.
 - (610a0c5) Put meat in the function to make all the tests pass.
-- (bae7a0b) Refactored the function in.
+- (bae7a0b) Refactored the function.

 In adca93f, the tests were refactored to use @pytest.mark.parametrize() to consolidate the many small tests into a test data dictionaries and a few test functions.

 ## Dependencies